Defining the application business logic through processes

 At the top right corner of the Process designer console, click Save.

-To add process permissions
+To add a process permission

 You can set process permissions for a group and individual role.
 You have two levels of permissions for processes - Read and Execute.
 Following are the details about the permissions levels: